Quantifoil Alternative for Cryo-EM

 Yes.
 Standard models include Au 300 mesh (1.2/1.3 µm), Cu 300 mesh (1.2/1.3 µm), Au 400 mesh (1.2/1.3 µm), and Au 300 mesh (2.0/1.0 µm).
 Custom configurations are available — contact us for details.

-Request a free sample kit and see the difference amorphous NiTi alloy can make for your cryo-EM data.
+Request a free sample kit and see if ANTcryo is the right complement to your cryo-EM workflow.